lukasoppermann/html5sortable/README.md

 ```

 ### maxItems
-Use `maxItems` option to cap the number of items that can be added to the element from connected lists.
-This should always be combined with `items` so that the placeholder and other elements are not counted.
+Use the `maxItems` option to restrict the number of items that can be added to a sortable from a [connected](#connectwith) sortable. `maxItems` should always be combined with the `items` option.
+Make sure `items` does not match placeholder and other options, so that they are not counted.

 ``` javascript
 sortable('.sortable', {